The Effective Answer to the Ransomware Pandemic in 2021

-The first thing that was noticed was the existence of rules, norms and principles for responsible state behaviour.
+The first thing that was noticed was rules, norms, and principles for responsible state behavior.
 It provides additional specific guidance on what constitutes responsible government behavior in the use of ICTs.
 The main challenge here is to achieve end-user confidence in the security of ICT products, prevent the spread of malware and the use of malicious hidden functions in case of supply-chain attacks, and lastly, to encourage responsible reporting of vulnerabilities.

 Confidence-building Measures (CBMs)

 The next issue mentioned in the report is confidence-building measures (CBMs).
-CBMs include transparency, cooperative, stability and are a concrete expression of international cooperation.
-They are needed to prevent emotional instability and misunderstandings, but the main thing is CBMs can strengthen the overall security, resilience and peaceful use of ICTs.
-At the meeting it was noted that the OEWGs are in itself a confidence-building tool, as participants share views on perceptions of cyber threats and vulnerabilities.
+CBMs include transparency, cooperation, stability and are a concrete expression of international cooperation.
+They are needed to prevent emotional instability and misunderstandings, but the main thing is CBMs can strengthen the overall security, resilience, and peaceful use of ICTs.
+At the meeting, it was noted that the OEWGs is a confidence-building tool, as participants share views on perceptions of cyber threats and vulnerabilities.

 Computer Emergency Response Teams (CERTs)

 The OEWGs stated that building adequate resources and capacities such as national Computer Emergency Response Teams (CERTs) are essential to ensure that CBMs can be used for their intended purpose.
 Computer Incident Response Teams (CIRTs) or Computer Security Incident Response Teams (CSIRTs) are technical cybersecurity professionals who aid large organizations, such as enterprises, governments, or entire nations in preventing, detecting, responding to, and recovering from cybersecurity incidents.
 It helps create a peaceful international environment, eliminate mistrust and expand additional agreements in the future.

 Capacity-building and regular institutional dialogue